aimiliavaitsi/aimiliavaitsi/README.md

 Welcome to my GitHub profile!
 I'm new to GitHub and I'm excited to use this platform as a portfolio to showcase my projects and skills.
 Here's a little bit about me:

 ## 🚀 About Me
-- 🌱 I'm currently learning all about open-source contributions and best coding practices.
+🌱 I'm a psychology research enthusiast, currently working on projects related to psychology and workplace trust, contributing to innovative initiatives.
-- 💼 I'm looking to collaborate on interesting projects and grow my skills.
+📊 I'm learning new skills like Power BI and Python and applying them to my projects.

 ## 📫 How to Reach Me
 - **Email**: emilyvaitsi@gmail.com